The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Standardisation Methodology

 Distances with the SALT model are inferred from the Tripp estimator \citep{Tripp98}

-where $m_B$, $x_1$, and $c$ are defined as above, $M_0$ is the peak brightness of a fiducial SN Ia. $\delta_{\rm host}$ is the term that corrects for the `mass step' \citep{Kelly10, Sullivan10, Lampeitl10} that occurs for the standardised brightness of an SN Ia:
+where $m_B$, $x_1$, and $c$ are defined as above, $M_0$ is the peak brightness of a fiducial SN Ia. $\delta_{\rm host}$ is the term that corrects for the `mass step' \citep{Kelly10, Sullivan10, Lampeitl10} that occurs for the standardised brightness of an SN Ia, {expressed as a sigmoid function}:

 where $\gamma$ is the magnitude of the luminosity difference between those SNe located in `high' mass galaxies $(M_{\star} > 10^{10} M_{\odot})$ and `low mass' $(M_{\star} < 10^{10} M_{\odot})$ galaxies. $S$ is the step location, nominally set to $S = 10^{10}M_{\odot}$, and $\tau_{M_{\star}}$ is the width of the step.
 The mass step is accounted for during the BBC process. $\alpha$, $\beta$ and $\Delta\mu_{\rm bias}$ are explained below.